Reporter's notebook: Haiti's at a breaking point but few want foreign intervention

 "Haiti is at a breaking point," Sen. Dumont says.
 "We have no justice.
 We are supposed to have 30 members for the Senate — we only have 10.
 Our economy is completely destroyed."

+Despite multiple requests for an interview with the prime minister to talk about the current situation, NPR never received a response.

-The head of the U.N. urged nations to consider the request, and the United States and Mexico proposed a resolution in the U.N.
+The head of the U.N. urged nations to consider Henry's request, and the United States and Mexico proposed a resolution in the U.N.
 Security Council, but so far the member states haven't made a decision.
+They're reluctant to send their own armed forces but have urged Caribbean countries to do so.

 Last month, the Security Council did approve economic sanctions, travel ban and arms embargo against Haitian gangs.
 And this week, the U.S. sanctioned two prominent politicians, including the Senate President Joseph Lambert, accusing him of ties to gangs and international drug trafficking.